DOI: 10.7256/2585-7797.2024.1.70073.2

 7. "At the end of the great seventh day / The hecatomb games will take place / Shortly before the great thousandth milestone / When the dead will come out of their graves" (C10K74).

-In the quoted quotations of Nostradamus 3 and 7, it is stated that the history of the modern world will end at the end of the "seventh thousandth number".
-It follows from quote 6 that the prophecies end in the year 7000, along with the end of the age of the Sun – therefore, from a comparison with statements 3 and 7, it is logical to think that the "seventh thousandth number" corresponds to the year 7000.
-It follows from quote 2 that after the age of the Sun comes the age of Saturn.
-Phrase 5 connects the beginning of the age of Saturn with the beginning of the 1000-year reign of Christ, when Satan will be bound.
-Thus, the prophecies extend all the way to the Second Coming, which is expected at the end of 7000 years from the Creation of the world.
+In Nostradamus' quotations 3 and 7, it is stated that the history of the modern world will end at the end of the "seventh thousandth number."
+It follows from quote six that the prophecies end in the year 7000, along with the end of the age of the Sun—therefore, from a comparison with statements 3 and 7, it is logical to think that the "seventh thousandth number" corresponds to the year 7000.
+It follows from quote two that after the age of the Sun comes the age of Saturn.
+Phrase 5 connects the beginning of the age of Saturn with the start of the 1,000-year reign of Christ when Satan will be bound.
+Thus, the prophecies extend to the Second Coming, which is expected at the end of 7,000 years from the world's Creation.

-Therefore, the first chronology provides the only opportunity for the final date of the prophecies – 7000 years from the Creation of the World end in 2242 BC.
-This date is consistent with the mysterious figure "3797" at the hint level: 1555+2242=3797, where 1555 is the year of the first publication of the "Prophecies".
-It follows that the number "3797" is called by the predictor conditionally, while in fact it means the year 2242.
-The coincidence has the character of a statistical anomaly: although the researcher may assume that the correct understanding has been achieved, strictly speaking, the appearance of the same number in two equalities, 4758+2242=7000 and 1555+2242=3797, could have happened by chance.
-If we still assume that the coincidence is not accidental, then phrase 4 from the above collection of quotations finds an explanation.
-The fact is that the year 2242 BC is at the beginning of the seventh millennium according to the Jewish calendar (6000 years from the Creation of the World end in 2240 BC).
-When Nostradamus mentions the end of the "seventh thousandth number" in statements 3,7, he means 7000 years in the chronology system corresponding to the I chronology.
+Therefore, the first chronology provides the only opportunity for the final date of the prophecies—7,000 years from the Creation of the World ended in 2242 AD.
+This date is consistent with the mysterious figure "3797" at the hint level: 1,555 + 2,242 = 3,797, where 1555 is the year of the first publication of the Prophecies.
+It follows that the number "3,797" is called by the predictor conditionally, while it means the year 2242.
+The coincidence has the character of a statistical anomaly.
+Although the researcher may assume that the correct understanding has been achieved, the appearance of the same number in two equalities, 4,758 + 2,242 = 7000 and 1,555 + 2,242 = 3,797, could have happened by chance.
+If we still assume that the coincidence is not accidental, then phrase four from the above collection of quotations finds its explanation.
+According to the Jewish calendar, the year 2242 AD is at the beginning of the seventh millennium (6,000 years from the Creation of the World ended in 2240 AD).
+When Nostradamus mentions the end of the "seventh thousandth number" in statement 3,7, he means 7,000 years in the chronology system corresponding to the I chronology.
 When, in statement 4, he speaks of the beginning of the seventh millennium, he already means the Jewish calendar.
-In our opinion, it was the proximity of the end date of the "Prophecies" to the 6,000 years of the Jewish calendar that could have prompted Nostradamus to resort to methods of disguise in order to avoid accusations of sympathy for Judaism.
+In our opinion, the proximity of the end date of the Prophecies to the 6,000 years of the Jewish calendar could have prompted Nostradamus to resort to methods of disguise to avoid accusations of sympathy for Judaism.

-The second chronology formally provides two possibilities for the end date: 6000 years and 7000 years from the Creation of the world end, respectively, in 1826 and 2826 BC.
-If we assume that the prophecies end in 1826 BC, statement 4 finds an explanation, but the rest of the statements turn out to be unclear.
-If we assume that the final date is 2826 BC, statements 1 and 4 turn out to be unclear.
-Thus, the second chronology falls out of the semantic context, and is given, in our opinion, solely for a technical purpose – as a key to the arrangement of quatrains (see the following sections).
+The second chronology formally provides two possibilities for the end date: 6,000 years and 7,000 years from the Creation of the world end, respectively, in 1826 and 2826 AD.
+If we assume that the prophecies end in 1826 AD, statement 4 finds its explanation, but the rest of the statements are unclear.
+If we assume that the final date is 2826 AD, statements 1 and 4 are vague.
+Thus, the second chronology falls out of the semantic context and is given, in our opinion, solely for a technical purpose as a key to the arrangement of quatrains (see the following sections).

-These arguments are valid regardless of what meaning is given to planetary epochs in statements 2,5,6.
-Meanwhile, the meaning of the concept of "planetary epochs" is found by historians in modern astrological beliefs of Nostradamus.
-In particular, statement 2 is compared with a quote from the astrological treatise of Richard Russ [22]: "After the third time, Mars ruled until 6732 and 4 months, and at the end of his reign, the Moon began a reign that should last 354 years and 4 months, until 7086 years and 8 months, and after it the Sun will rule until 7441, and after the Sun Saturn should rule for the fourth time, if only the world will not end its existence and will not come to an end."
-At the same time, Russa dates the Creation of the World to 5200 BC, according to Eusebius of Caesarea, from where the year 7441 CM named by him corresponds to 2241 BC.
-It can be seen that this result is quite consistent with the assumptions made above regarding the end date of the prophecies of Nostradamus.
+These arguments are valid regardless of the meaning given to planetary epochs in statements 2,5,6.
+Meanwhile, historians have found the meaning of the concept of "planetary epochs" in Nostradamus' modern astrological beliefs.
+In particular, statement 2 is compared with a quote from the astrological treatise of Richard Russa [22]: "After the third time, Mars ruled until 6732 and 4 months, and at the end of his reign, the Moon began a reign that should last 354 years and 4 months, until 7,086 years and 8 months, and after it, the Sun will rule until 7441, and after the Sun, Saturn should rule for the fourth time if only the world will not end its existence and will not come to an end."
+At the same time, Russa dates the Creation of the World to 5200 BCE, according to Eusebius of Caesarea, from where the year 7441 AD, named by him, corresponds to 2241 AD.
+It can be seen that this result is entirely consistent with the assumptions made above regarding the end date of Nostradamus' prophecies.
 Of course, Russa himself was not the author of this astrological concept.
-The idea of planetary epochs repeating in a sequential order, lasting 354 years and 4 months each, belongs to the Jewish philosopher and astrologer of the XII century, Abraham ibn Ezra, to whom Russ refers.
-Also at the beginning of the XVI century, this idea found authoritative support in the treatise of Abbot Trithemius [23].
+The idea of planetary epochs repeating in sequential order, lasting 354 years and 4 months each, belongs to the Jewish philosopher and astrologer of the twelfth century, Abraham ibn Ezra, to whom Russa refers.
+Also, at the beginning of the sixteenth century, this idea found authoritative support in the treatise of Abbot Trithemius [23].
 Therefore, Nostradamus had every reason to accept this concept as the basis for his calculations.

 An alternative point of view on the concept of planetary epochs is presented by the comments of T.W.M. van Berkel [24].
-According to this researcher, Nostradamus in statements 2,5,7 could mean not the era of Abraham ibn Ezra lasting 354 years and 4 months each, but the "days" of the great planetary week, where each millennium is assigned one day and some planet in a similar sequence.
+According to this researcher, Nostradamus, in statements 2,5,7, could mean not the era of Abraham ibn Ezra lasting 354 years and 4 months each, but the "days" of the great planetary week, where each millennium is assigned one day and some planet in a similar sequence.
 In this case, the new Kingdom of Saturn corresponds to the onset of the eighth millennium and does not carry any additional semantic load.
-The date "3797" can be searched for somewhere in the eighth millennium according to the chronology II chronology (why exactly according to it?)
-The coincidence of the year 2241 from the treatise of Russ with the end of 7000 years of the First chronology of Nostradamus should be considered accidental, as well as the "hint" of the year 2242, arising from the equality of 1555+2242 =3797.
+The date "3797" can be searched for somewhere in the eighth millennium according to the chronology II (why exactly according to it?)
+The coincidence of the year 2241 from the treatise of Russa with the end of 7,000 years of the First chronology of Nostradamus should be considered accidental, as well as the "hint" of the year 2242, arising from the equality of 1,555 + 2,242 = 3,797.

-3. The hidden connection of the chronologies of Nostradamus with real-time dates.
+3. The hidden connection of Nostradamus' chronologies with real-time dates.

-In the epistle to King Henry, two chronologies of biblical events are given (see Appendix), and Nostradamus emphasizes that the calculations given do not coincide with each other.
-According to the first chronology, there are 4758 years from the Creation of the world to Jesus Christ, and according to the second chronology, there are formally 4092 years and 2 months between these events, although Nostradamus himself calls 4173 years and 8 months.
-The first chronology shows that, according to Nostradamus, 7000 years from the Creation of the World end in 2242 BC.
-Regarding the second chronology, it is said that it is given for a technical purpose: "I calculate and calculate the real prophecies entirely according to the order of [this] chain, which contains its own revolution, all through Astronomical teaching and my natural gift, and after a while, and understanding by this the time when ..."
-Followed by a set of retrograde movements of the planets (in the dates of the Julian calendar), which, as shown by Prof. Brand'Amour, clearly indicate the year 1606 [8].
-Astronomical information is borrowed by Nostradamus from the ephemerides of Leowitz [25], as evidenced by the coincidence of inaccuracies in the description of the movements of celestial bodies with Leowitz's calculations.
+In the Epistle to King Henry II, two chronologies of biblical events are given (see Appendix), and Nostradamus emphasizes that the calculations provided do not coincide.
+According to the first chronology, there are 4,758 years from the Creation of the world to Jesus Christ, and according to the second chronology, there are formally 4,092 years and 2 months between these events.
+However, Nostradamus himself calls 4,173 years and 8 months.
+The first chronology shows that, according to Nostradamus, 7,000 years from the Creation of the World ended in 2242 AD.
+Regarding the second chronology, it is said that it is given for a technical purpose: "I calculate and calculate the real prophecies entirely according to the order of [this] chain, which contains its own revolution, all through Astronomical teaching and my natural gift, and after a while, and understanding by this the time when ..." followed by a set of retrograde movements of the planets (in the dates of the Julian calendar), which, as shown by Prof. Brind'Amour, clearly indicate the year 1606 [8].
+Nostradamus borrows astronomical information from the ephemerides of Leowitz [25], as evidenced by the coincidence of inaccuracies in the description of the movements of celestial bodies with Leowitz's calculations.

-In this regard, the question arises, from what date are the prophecies counted – from the moment of their first publication in 1555 or from the specified year 1606?
-The author of this article has discovered a numerical pattern, based on which it can be reasonably assumed that the prophecies are combined into an integral system with a starting point in 1555, while 1606 indicates rather a "phase" in some cyclical process.
+In this regard, the question arises: from what date are the prophecies counted—from their first publication in 1555 or from the year 1606?
+This article's author has discovered a numerical pattern, based on which it can be reasonably assumed that the prophecies are combined into an integral system with a starting point in 1555, while 1606 indicates rather a "phase" in some cyclical process.

 2242 – (4758 mod 687) = 1606